 Areca palm is a houseplant that has a few well-known names such as golden cane palm, yellow palm, butterfly palm, bamboo palm.
 It is known as dypsis lutenscens in the scientific language.
-This kind of plant grows naturally in Madagascar.
+This kind of plant grows naturally in Madagascar just like Corn Plant.
 This plant is also rarely found in far-flung places, for example, in Caribean countries.
 Areca palm is one of the tropical plants for indoor and outdoor spaces.
 Of course, this flowering plant is expensive.
 So you should prefer its smaller types for decoration.

 1) General information for Areca Palm Plant

 Areca palm is a perennial flowering plant.
 It is a plant whose thin stems with over 80 leaflets comes out of its base blooms yellow in summer.
 With proper care, this evergreen plant can live roughly 20 years.
 Areca palm’s height is 20-40 ft (6-12 m) on average.
 Its arching leaves’ width is roughly 6-10 ft (2-3 m).
 Interestingly, some bird species are fed with fruits of the areca palm.
 Above all, it is a non-toxic plant for pets just like Boston fern, and it is a natural air cleaner as well.

 2) How to Care for Areca Palm (Dypsis lutenscens) Plant

 Direct and extreme sunlight is a detriment to Areca palm’s health.
 So partial sunlight is ideal for this flowering plant.
 However, inadequate sunlight can lead the unintended consequences such as brown leaf tips.